 domena.de = DE language (link domain -> language>),

-domena.si/de = DE language (directory-> language link>) Glej: PRIMER VMESNIKA – Domains & Languages
+domena.si/de = DE language (directory-> language link>)

 The system must be able to turn on the display of an alternative language in the event that a primary translation is not available.

 The system must allow for easy and advanced search (search, filtering, sorting) between all languages and content sets.